ChinLabQMS/MATLAB-Andor/README.md

 # Matlab-Andor

 ## Introduction
-Image acquisition and analysis framework for site-resolved atom imaging and manipulation.
-Developed with object-oriented programming (OOP) in MATLAB.
+Image acquisition and analysis framework for site-resolved atom imaging and manipulation in MATLAB with Object-Oriented design.

 ### Main modules
 - Camera control and image acquisition